-The vision of the Home has been to support translators and scholars from around the world to deepen their knowledge of the Hebrew Bible while studying in the Land of the Bible.
-Since 1995 the Home has hosted over 84 Bible translators and scholars from 28 countries representing 56 languages.
-These translators are making it possible for millions native speakers to read the Old Testament in their own language.
+The vision of the Jerusalem Center for Bible Translators (formerly Home for Bible Translators), through the Hebrew University program, has been to support translators and scholars from around the world as they deepen their knowledge of the Hebrew Bible while studying in the Land of the Bible.
+Since 1995, the Home has hosted over 184 Bible translators and scholars from 50 countries representing 146 languages in the semester program.
+These translators are making it possible for millions of native speakers to read the Old Testament in their own language.

-Our primary mission is to serve those who serve in the work of translating the Bible from the original Hebrew into over 6,000 languages in the world that do not yet have the Old Testament.
-Bible scholars and students who are seeking greater understanding of Old Testament text through study projects in the Land of the Bible or a deeper understanding of the Jewish roots of the New Testament are also served.
+The Home’s primary mission is to serve those who work to translate the Bible from the original Hebrew into over 6,000 languages in the world that do not yet have the Old Testament.
+Additionally, they serve Bible scholars and students who are seeking greater understanding of Old Testament text or a deeper understanding of the Jewish roots of the New Testament.